dhardestylewis/terrain_aggregator/README.md

 mv $WORK/find_dem_tiles-sorted.csv $WORK/find_dem_tiles.csv
 ```

+Then we gather a list of existing tiles in the database.
 From the PostgreSQL database:
 ```sql
 /* replace the following CSV path with your equivalent */ COPY (SELECT absolutepath FROM tnris_lidar_tiles ORDER BY absolutepath) TO current_setting('custom.scratch')||'/select_all_dem_tiles.csv' (FORMAT csv) ;
 ```

+We compare lists to find which tiles are not currently in the database
 From the command line outside of the Singularity container:
 ```bash
 comm -23 $SCRATCH/find_dem_tiles.csv $SCRATCH/select_all_dem_tiles.csv > $WORK/missing_dem_tiles.csv